Pura Vida! Costa Rica Yoga Retreat with Savonn, Bill, and Rosey

 We will email you a suggested packing list that details what you might want to bring and what you should keep at home.
 We can also put you in touch with other people who have been on the retreat.
 They can share their packing tips and other insider knowledge.

 Is there a particular airport to fly into?
 What transportation is needed from the airport to the retreat location?

 You will be making your own flight reservations.
 You will need to get to the small airport of Puerto Jimenez, Costa Rica.
 Most routes will take you first to San Jose, Costa Rica.
 From there, you will need to get a connecting flight to Puerto Jimenez.
 It is a very short flight.
 The best deals on flights to San Jose, Costa Rica, can be found with American Airlines, Delta, United, and Alaska.

 Depending on the arrival time of your international flight, you may have to spend a night in Alajuela before catching a flight to Puerto Jimenez.
 If this is the case, let us know, and we can recommend some of the places that people like to stay en route.

-Sansa and Skyway are the two main airlines in Costa Rica with several flights daily to Puerto Jimenez.
+Sansa is the main airline in Costa Rica with several flights daily to Puerto Jimenez.
 The flight is about 45 minutes and costs approximately $130 each way.
-Sometimes, you can get a better deal on your flight by calling the airlines directly.
+Sometimes, you can get a better deal on your flight by calling Sansa directly.

 Once in Puerto Jimenez, we will arrange for a taxi to pick you up at the airport and bring you to Boca Sombrero.
 The cost for the taxi is $30 for up to two people and $10 extra per additional person.